FourThievesVinegar/grbl/README.md

 #### Arduino IDE

 Open `grbl/examples/GrblUpload.ino` in Arduino IDE and compile + upload it from the editor.

+For this to work you need to copy grbl directory into Arduino IDE libraries dir.

 #### Linux command line / WSL2